 When I was writing KATHERINES, I was obsessed with how memories get formed.
 And what interested me most is that humans can’t distinguish between accurate and inaccurate memories.
 They all feel the same degree of true.
 So in the absence of confirming data like news reports or photographs or friends’ accounts or whatever, we have absolutely no reliable way of knowing which (if any) of our memories are actually accurate.

-Anonymous asked: Was Colin supposed to be a well liked character?
+Anonymous said: Was Colin supposed to be a well liked character?
 I didn't really like him while reading the book.

 No. The great challenge of writing Katherines to me was how to write a likable comic novel about someone who isn’t likable or particularly funny—at least not in straightforward ways.